vlayer-xyz/monorepo/ethereum_history_api/oracles/README.md

 After running these commands unit tests, but also integration tests of oracles are run.

-### Test fixtures
+### Fixtures

+A few projects in this monorepo use fixtures for testing.
+Fixtures are precached data from JSON RPC node, saved for later use.
+There are two formats to which fixtures are generated: Noir and js.
+Both described below.

 #### Noir Fixtures

-Noir fixtures are generated as Noir modules and consumed in Noir tests.
+Noir fixtures are generated as Noir modules (i.e. `.nr` files) and consumed in Noir tests.

 To generate data for Noir tests run:

 ```sh
 yarn prepare-noir-fixtures
 ```

+Files will be generated in `ethereum_history_api/circuits/lib/src/fixtures`.

 #### JavaScript Fixtures